GlobalSport/state-decorator/README.md

 - **ConflictPolicy.REJECT**: Conflicting action calls are unwanted, they will be rejected with an error.
 - **ConflictPolicy.KEEP_ALL**: All conflicting action calls will be chained and executed one after the other.
 - **ConflictPolicy.KEEP_LAST** (default): Only the more recent conflicting action call will be executed after the previously ongoing call is resolved.
+- **ConflictPolicy.PARALLEL**: Actions are executed in parallel.
+A _getPromiseId_ function must be provided to assign an identifier to each call.
+The _loadingParallelMap_ of the render prop function contains for each parallel action the promise identifiers that are ongoing.

 Run the "Conflicting actions" example to see for yourself.